RaccoonNinja/HackTheBox-Challenge-Writeups/web/lovetok.md

-This is supposed to be simple but I was distracted by red herrings.
+This is supposed to be simple but I was distracted by red herrings and it took some time.

 <details>
   <summary> Hint 1: </summary>